polatefekaya/Pekrent/README.md

 - **Secure Payment Handling**: Integrates secure payment gateways to ensure a smooth transaction process.
 - **Type Safety**: TypeScript and C# for end-to-end type safety, reducing runtime errors and ensuring consistent data handling.
 - **Database Management**: Efficient data access using Entity Framework Core to interact with PostgreSQL.
+- **State Management**: Client-side state management with Zustand for a scalable and efficient data flow.
+- **UI/UX**: Responsive and accessible UI components using Chakra UI.
 - **Monitoring and Insights**: Azure Application Insights integration for real-time monitoring and diagnostics.
 - **Secret Management**: Secure storage and retrieval of secrets using Azure Key Vault.
 - **CI/CD**: Azure Pipelines for continuous integration and delivery, ensuring fast and reliable deployments.